 Once, I began to think about the ultimate questions.
 Why am I here?
 Will anyone ever really love me as I am, rather than for what I do or what I can be?
 Why does it matter since everyone dies anyway?
 And I thought about suicide, though I probably didn’t have the guts to go through with it.

-Then one day our church youth group went to see a Billy Graham film called “A Time to Run.”
+Then one day our church youth group went to see a Billy Graham film called "A Time to Run."
 In it a young man experienced some struggles with his parents.
 He was really looking for meaning and purpose in his life, and a friend helps him find it in a relationship with Jesus Christ.
 I had never heard anything like that, but it really spoke to me, so I talked with one of the men showing the film.
-He told me how God had sent his Son, Jesus, to die in my place on the cross for my sins, and I could ask him to forgive my sins and come into my heart and begin a relationship with Him.
+He told me how God had sent his Son, Jesus, to die in my place on the cross for my sins, and that I could receive Him into my heart to forgive my sins and begin a relationship with Him.
 So I prayed and asked Jesus to do that for me.

 Though nothing spectacular seemed to happen right away, for the next six months I was really overwhelmed with a sense of God’s love for me, his acceptance of me.
 His love is not based on my performance, or how good or bad I am.
 He simply loves me because I have become His child through believing in Jesus Christ.
 At first I sometimes felt insecure, but I soon learned that Jesus had promised, "I will never leave you nor forsake you."

 This great love really set me free to love and care about other people, and I began to have more friends at school, and to be more concerned about others.
 Jesus gave me a reason to live!
 And I began to find reading the Bible very meaningful, because now God was speaking to me through it!
 His Word says, "For I am convinced that neither death nor life…nor anything in all creation will be able to separate us from the love of God that is in Christ Jesus our Lord."
 Romans 8:38-39.